sagemath/sagewiki_to_gh-2022-10-10/Coding_Theory.md

 See [[Coding_Theory/Guava]].
 The most valuable part seems to be Leon's code for computing the automorphism group of a code

+=== Representing automorphisms of codes ===

+Sage is reasonably good at computing automorphisms of codes with the methods `automorphisms_group_gens`, ` permutation_automorphism_group`, and the related method `canonical_representative`.
+These use an efficient C implementation written by Thomas Feuler, based on his PhD thesis.

+However, the representations of such automorphisms is very lacking.
+For instance, the "groups" returned by the above methods are simply a list of generators, with no group methods attached to them.
+And one cannot take an element of this group and apply it to e.g. a codeword or a whole code.

+Using a nice, Sage-wide algebraic representation would also make it much easier to implement the automorphism groups of special families for which it is known, e.g. Reed-Solomon codes.

+In `sage.schemes` there has been some recent development in automorphism groups of curves.
+Perhaps this can serve as a base?

 == General algebra in Sage that is important for coding theory ==